Zion (The Matrix): Post-September 11 allegory

-The Matrix in Theory writes that after the September 11 attacks, the narrative shifts from confronting the Matrix in the 1999 film to saving Zion in the 2003 sequels.
+In a paper published in 2006, cultural studies scholar Jon Stratton wrote that after the September 11 attacks, the narrative shifts from confronting the Matrix in the 1999 film to saving Zion in the 2003 sequels.
 It writes, "Reloaded and Revolutions plays out this conservative fantasy with Zion as the beleaguered site of humanist values and machines with their terrifying weapons of mass destruction threatening finally to destroy the last remnants of human independence."

 Io

 Io is the new sister city of Zion in The Matrix Resurrections.
 Niobe explains to Neo that in the 60 years following the end of the war, enough humans left the Matrix to cause a severe power shortage for the machines.
-Zion was destroyed as the machines fought each other over the limited resources, but some of them sympathized with the displaced humans' plight and helped them found the city of Io, leading to peaceful coexistence between human and machine inhabitants.
+The machines fought each other over the limited resources, but some of them sympathized with the displaced humans and helped them found the city of Io, leading to peaceful coexistence between human and machine inhabitants.
+Most of Zion was destroyed during the Machine Civil War.